Lake Township, Luzerne County, Pennsylvania

-Lake Township is a township in Luzerne County, Pennsylvania, United States.
-It is part of the Back Mountain, a 118 square mile region in northern Luzerne County.
-The population was 1,994 at the 2020 census.
+Lake Township is a township that is located in Luzerne County, Pennsylvania, United States.
+It is part of the Back Mountain, a 118-square mile region in northern Luzerne County.
+The population was 1,994 at the time of the 2020 census.

 History

 The first white man who lived in modern-day Lake Township was Matthew Scouten (in the 1790s).
-Hollenback & Urquhart would later own much of the territory.
-They were responsible for building the first sawmill in 1839 and the first gristmill in 1840.
+Hollenback & Urquhart would later own much of the territory, and was responsible for building the first sawmill in 1839 and the first gristmill in 1840.
 Every mill belonging to Hollenback & Urquhart was later transferred over to the Hoffman Lumber Company.
 At the time, due to the abundance of trees, the lumber industry was one of the major employers in the region.

 Lake Township was formed in 1841 from territory taken from Lehman and Monroe Townships.
 It was named after Harveys Lake, which was originally part of the township.
 In 1842, Wyoming County was formed and the county line cut off a portion of Lake Township, which was given back to Monroe Township (now in Wyoming County).

-The Harveys Lake and Towanda Branch of the Lehigh Valley Railroad was constructed in the late 1800s.
+The Harveys Lake and Towanda Branch of the Lehigh Valley Railroad was built during the late 1800s.
 It ran directly from Wilkes-Barre to Harveys Lake.

-In the 1890s, railroad lines were constructed from the lake to the communities of Pittston and Towanda.
+During the 1890s, railroad lines were established from the lake to the communities of Pittston and Towanda.
 Harveys Lake became a major tourist destination in the township.
-Places such as Warden Place and Sandy Beach were popular recreational areas near the lake in the early 1900s.
-During the same time period, there were three hotels, two hundred cottages, sixty boathouses, and four steamboats on Harveys Lake.
+Warden Place and Sandy Beach became popular recreational areas near the lake in the early 1900s.

+Within this same time period, there were three hotels, two hundred cottages, sixty boathouses, and four steamboats on Harveys Lake.
 The steamers were used for carrying passengers and freight.
 Recreational steamboat rides on the lake were commonplace between 1900 and 1920.
 In 1968, Lake Township lost its major tourist attraction — Harveys Lake.
 The region around the lake broke away from the township and was incorporated as a borough.

 Today, the township is made up of thick forests and farmland.